 So, without a Community track, what can we expect from VidCon Europe 2018?
 The two remaining tracks, Creator and Industry, leave lots to discover.
 The first is meant for YouTube creators, the YouTubers, people who create (as the name suggests).
 The latter for anyone interested in the industry, which includes companies that want to stay on top of trends, businesses that are involved with YouTube and video-creation, and anyone interested in the wondrous world of videos and YouTube.

-From the line-up, posted on their website, it seems there’s a big mix of Dutch and international people invited to speak at the event.
+From the line-up,, it seems there’s a big mix of Dutch and international people invited to speak at the event.
 The line-up of 2017 was mostly focused on creators and YouTubers, but this year mostly business people are on it.
 There’s CEO’s of (small) companies in the communication sector and, in general, people with knowledge on the subject matter, such as our very ‘own’ Jessica Piotrowski.

 Although it’s not quite clear yet how the event is going to be structured, there’ll be a whole lot of information exchanging and sharing.
 Business insights and the ins and outs of the video-making industry will be exposed.
 Nothing a Communication Science students wouldn’t benefit from.
 Although we know a lot about the research and academic background, we know little about the practical implications in the ‘real world’.